Sky WiFi Max

 While Sky's early termination charges document has yet to be updated, the 2023 early cancellation fee for Sky Broadband Boost, which cost £6 per month, is £4.97 for each remaining month on the contract.

-This is a drawback; however, customers should remember the upgraded router and three Sky Max Pods, will offer tangible improvement to wireless coverage even if they don't manage the full guarantee.
+However, even where the WiFi guarantee isn't met, customers should remember the upgraded router and three Sky Max Pods will still offer tangible improvement to wireless coverage even if they don't manage the full guarantee.

 How does Sky WiFi Max compare?